The Laurel Guild of the Community Church

 The Laurel Guild of the Community Church is a Women’s Group that is passionate about promoting the spirit of benevolence and fellowship with our church and community.
 Together we make a difference by helping others through financial support and hands on programs.
 By doing so, all of us are strengthened and hopefully, the world is made a better place.

-The Laurel Guild’s main project is Help Our Neighbor which provides local families in need with Thanksgiving baskets, Christmas presents, Easter baskets, monetary donations, and meal preparation and delivery.
+The Laurel Guild supports those in need through our Help Our Neighbor program with Thanksgiving baskets, Christmas presents, Easter baskets, monetary donations, and meal preparation and delivery.
 Other programs supported by the Laurel Guild are:

 - Market Street Mission